athletics/log-lady/README.md

 require_once( ABSPATH . 'vendor/autoload.php' );
 ```

-Use in your theme files like by adding the following lines:
+Use in your theme files by adding the following lines:

 ```php
 <?php